 Excessive sweating in itself doesn’t affect your health.
 But many people with this condition find it can make them unhappy, depressed and embarrassed.
 It can affect people's social lives, work, relationships and level of confidence.
 It can also can lead to complications such as skin conditions like tinea and eczema, and physical discomfort.

 To diagnose hyperhidrosis, your doctor will examine you and may do some tests to rule out a medical cause of your excessive sweating.

 Most people with excessive sweating don't realise they can get help, but possible treatments include:

-- medicines: including prescription antiperspirants, nerve-blocking medicines, antidepressants or botox (this works by reducing the amount of sweat produced by sweat glands when injected around the glands)
+- Medicines: including antiperspirants, nerve-blocking medicines, antidepressants or botox (this works by reducing the amount of sweat produced by sweat glands when injected around the glands).

-- lontophoresis: a mild electrical current is delivered through water to areas of affected skin
+- Iontophoresis: a mild electrical current is delivered through water to areas of affected skin.

 Looking after yourself